-The Group licences its self-developed online games to the publishers and the publishers pay license fees for the exclusive right to operate the Group's games in specified geographic areas.
+The Group licenses its self-developed online games to the publishers and the publishers pay license fees for the exclusive right to operate the Group's games in specified geographic areas.
 The license fees normally comprise of a fixed lump sum received upfront and sales-based royalty calculated based on a predetermined rate on the cash paid by game users and collected by the publishers related to the licensed games.

 The Group are responsible for providing game content, and when-and-if-available technical support and upgrades to the publishers during the contract terms for which such promises are not distinct from the license.
-Therefore, the Group identifies a single performance obligation which is provision of ongoing access to the Group's intellectual property related to the online game development during the licence period.
-The upfront received lump sum licence fees are initially recorded as contract liabilities in the consolidated statement of financial positions and then recognised as revenue ratably over the service period.
-The revenue for the salesbased royalty is recognized when cash paid by game users is collected by the publishers related to the licensed games.
+Therefore, the Group identifies a single performance obligation which is provision of ongoing access to the Group's intellectual property related to the online game development during the license period.
+The upfront received lump sum license fees are initially recorded as contract liabilities in the consolidated statement of financial positions and then recognised as revenue ratably over the service period.
+The revenue for the salesbased royalty is recognised when cash paid by game users is collected by the publishers related to the licensed games.

-(ii) Revenue from sales of online game
+(ii) Revenue from sales of online game and goods

-Revenue from the sale of online game is recognised at the point in time when control of the online game is transferred to the customer on acceptance of the online game.
+Revenue from the sale of online game and goods is recognised at the point in time when control of the online game or goods is transferred to the customer on acceptance of the online game or goods.